 Ph 135 abc.
 Applications of Quantum Mechanics.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 125 abc or equivalent.
 Applications of quantum mechanics to topics in contemporary physics.
-Condensed-matter physics, Quantum optics, and Particle physics will be offered first, second, third terms, respectively.
+Condensed-matter physics, Quantum computing, and Particle physics will be offered first, second, third terms, respectively.
 Terms may be taken independently.
-Instructors: Motrunich, Schwab, Kimble, Patterson.
+Not offered 2013-14.

 Ph 136 abc.
 Applications of Classical Physics.
 9 units (3-0-6); first, second, third terms.
-Prerequisites: Ph 106 abc or equivalent.
-Applications of classical physics to topics of interest in contemporary "macroscopic"
+Prerequisite: Ph 106 abc or equivalent.
+Applications of classical physics to topics of interest in contemporary "macroscopic" physics.

-physics.
 Continuum physics and classical field theory; elasticity and hydrodynamics; plasma physics; magnetohydrodynamics; thermodynamics and statistical mechanics; gravitation theory, including general relativity and cosmology; modern optics.
 Content will vary from year to year, depending on the instructor.
 An attempt will be made to organize the material so that the terms may be taken independently.
-In 2014-15, Ph 136a will focus on thermodynamics, statistical mechanics, random processes, and optics.
-Ph136b will focus on fluid dynamics, MHD, turbulence, and plasma physics.
-Ph 136c not offered in 2014-15.
-Instructors: Ott, Hopkins.
+Not offered 2013-14.